 Magnifier enlarges part or all of your screen, helping make words and images easier to see.
 To start Magnifier quickly, press the Windows logo key + Plus sign (+).
 To turn it off, press the Windows logo key + Esc.

 Use Snip & Sketch to capture, mark up, and share images

 Screen sketch is now called Snip & Sketch.
 Open Snip & Sketch to take a snip of what’s on your screen or to mark up and share a previous image.

 To quickly take a snip, press the Windows logo key + Shift + S. You'll see your screen darken and your cursor displayed as a cross.
 Choose a point at the edge of the area you want to copy and left-click the cursor.
 Move your cursor to highlight the area you want to capture.
 The area you capture will appear on your screen.

 The image you snipped is saved to your clipboard, ready for pasting into an email or document.
 If you want to edit the image, select the notification that appears after you’ve made your snip.
 Snip & Sketch offers options to save, copy, or share and includes a pen, highlighter, and an eraser, all with variable line widths.

 Give apps a sleek new look

 Make your apps stand out by switching to Dark mode.
-Select the Start button, then select Settings > Personalization > Colors , and then under Choose your default app mode, select Dark.
+Select the Start button, then select Settings > Personalization > Colors , scroll down, and then under Choose your default app mode, select Dark.